 - Mac Jones.
 Perhaps I’m underselling Jones here but that “rookie wall” he hit last year was real.

 - Tua Tagovailoa.
-Tua is overachieving a bit in Miami.
+Tua is overachieving a bit in Miami and now has Tua.
+Let’s see how this plays out.

 - Trevor Lawrence.
 He’s free from Urban Meyer but the Jags are eons away from competing atop the AFC.